darby3/ntih-jan2020/pages/about.md

 _Naming Things is Hard_ is my technical blog, mostly here for incredibly sporadic web development and design content.

-I'm really bad at keeping this page up to date so [I will just point you toward this site](https://chickenwing-gingerbreadman.xyz/) which links to all my stuff all over the plac, including various social media links which you can go yell at me on about how I'm wrong about stuff.
+I'm really bad at keeping this page up to date so [I will just point you toward this site](https://chickenwing-gingerbreadman.xyz/).
+There, you'll find links to all my stuff all over the place, including various social media links, where you can go to yell at me about how wrong I am about literally whatever.